 Remove the tree from its plastic pot and gently shake off half the soil from the roots.
 This applies to shipped, ‘bareroot’ trees as well.
 Place the tree in the hole, gently spreading the roots over the bottom of the hole.
-Refill the hole with the remaining soil, tamping-down the soil firmly as you refill.
-Water the hole thoroughly as you are refilling and tamping.
+Refill the hole with the remaining soil, adding plenty of water as you refill.
+Making a soil “soup” is recommended to gently fill all the voids.
 A small amount of well-rotted compost can be added to the hole if available.

-Mulching your trees after planting is highly recommended.
-Apply a 4-6 inch thick layer of pine or hardwood bark, pine needles, leaf mulch, or similar weed-free material in a ring around each tree.
+Mulch your trees after planting applying a 4-6 inch thick layer of wood chips, leaf mulch, or similar weed-free material in a ring around each tree.
 Keep the mulch pulled a few inches away from the base of the tree to discourage mice and voles from gnawing on the lower trunk.
 Add more mulch over time as it decomposes and make a diligent effort to prevent weeds and grasses from becoming established around the tree for the first few years.
 It is also important to provide sturdy stakes for dwarf trees.
 A metal or wooden pole buried two feet in the ground will work very well as a supporting stake.
 Bamboo will hold up trees for years.

 Protection from Animals